VOLUNTEER IN AUSTRALIA

 - If required by host, the WWOOFer agreement should also be signed.

 - Memberships are not transferable.
 One person per single membership, 2 persons per Dual membership.

 - Minimum stay is 2 nights, longer as agreed with hosts.
 If host profile is inaccurate, please advise WWOOF.
 WWOOFers may leave if conditions are unacceptable but must tell host if they are leaving.

 - WWOOFing involves volunteering for 4 to 6 hours daily in exchange for learning practical skills, food and accommodation.
 Maximum of 38 hours in 7 days.
 This is flexible & should be discussed with hosts prior to your visit.

 - WWOOFing is a voluntary, non-monetary exchange.
 If a WWOOFer accepts any form of payment it is not considered WWOOFing and they must be paid the award wage, with Superannuation, Income Tax deductions and any required allowances as per the Government requirements with correct record keeping.
 WWOOF Australia is not responsible for any outside agreements made between the two parties.

 - Work varies from host to host, it may include weeding, making compost, gardening, planting, harvesting, building, fencing, environmental work, feeding and caring for animals.

 - Hosts must not involve WWOOFers in the use of chemicals.

-Hospitality work, waitress and child-care are not acceptable WWOOFing work.
+- Hospitality work, waitressing and child-care are not acceptable WWOOFing work.

-- WWOOFers require average physical and mental fitness, maturity and independence.
-WWOOF is generally unsuitable for persons suffering from psychiatric or psychological conditions.
+- WWOOFers require average physical and mental fitness, maturity, and independence.
+WWOOF is generally unsuitable for persons suffering from physical, psychiatric, or psychological conditions.
 Please contact WWOOF and your Medical practitioner to discuss if in doubt.